Tony Smith (American football)

-Tony Derrell Smith (born June 29, 1970) is a former professional American football player who played running back for three seasons for the Atlanta Falcons.
-Smith is known for supposedly being the player the Falcons drafted with the pick they acquired for Brett Favre in a trade with the Green Bay Packers.
-Contrary to popular belief, Smith was not drafted with the pick but rather another pick the Falcons had at their disposal.
+Tony Derrell Smith (born June 29, 1970) is an American former professional football player who was a running back for three seasons with the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles and was selected by the Falcons in the first round of the 1992 NFL draft with the 19th overall pick.
+He also played for the Toronto Argonauts of the Canadian Football League (CFL).

 Southern Mississippi

 A receiver turned running back, Smith rushed for 1,703 yards at Southern Mississippi and scored 12 touchdowns in three seasons.
 Favre was Smith's quarterback the first two seasons of his college career.

 NFL career

-Smith was chosen in the first round (19th overall) in the 1992 NFL Draft by the Falcons.
+Smith was chosen in the first round (19th overall) in the 1992 NFL draft by the Atlanta Falcons.
 Legend has it that Atlanta acquired this pick from Green Bay in exchange for Brett Favre, but Favre was actually traded for the 17th pick in the 1992 draft.
 Atlanta later traded this pick to the Dallas Cowboys.
 Atlanta received the 19th pick in the draft, which they used to draft Smith.